synthience/synthetic_recall/synthians_memory_core/docs/COMPONENT_GUIDE.md

 *   **Status:** Implements the refactored cognitive flow correctly, enabling proper timing for MAC, MAG, and MAL variants.
 Integrates with `SequenceContextManager` for history.
 Dynamically configures itself.
 Uses lazy loading for TensorFlow.
 *   **Gaps:**
-    *   **Dependent on Memory Core Fix:** The critical surprise feedback loop to update QuickRecal scores is non-functional until the Memory Core API is fixed.
     *   **Error Handling:** While basic error handling exists, more sophisticated strategies for handling failures in Memory Core or Neural Memory calls (e.g., retries, fallback logic) could be added.
     *   **State Management:** If the CCE were to become stateful (beyond the sequence history), careful management would be needed.
 Currently designed as mostly stateless per request cycle.